kwasett/skifree/README.md

   * Steps to Reproduce:
     1. Load the game
     1. Crash into an obstacle
-    1. Press the left arrow key
+    1. Press the left arrow key down
   * Expected Result: The skier gets up and is facing to the left
   * Actual Result: Giant blizzard occurs causing the screen to turn completely white (or maybe the game just crashes!)